 Pros: Multiple OS, Modern Design, Amazingly Comfortable Cons: Sometimes Laggy, Requires 2 AAA Batteries Amazon: Click Here for the Perixx Perimice 713.

 Though the design is straight-up vertical, it didn’t lose the purpose of its ergonomic functions, which is to have that natural hand positioning.
-The material of the mouse seems to revolve around a high-quality rubber coating, giving that tough, sturdy build.
+The material of the mouse seems to revolve around a high-quality rubber coating, giving it that tough, sturdy build.

 The DPI button on the top allows you to switch between 1000, 1500, and 2000.
 The LED on the left side blinks whenever you make that change, which corresponds to the lowest dpi setting first.
 Then it goes up from there.
 The operating range of this mouse is about 30 feet away on the 2.4 GHz bandwidth.